Stefar77/fuzz/README.md

 Also did this only with a couple if pushes and then an int 0x80 call but that makes one big mess in your filesystem.

-If you try fuzz2 on FreeBSD 12-P4 start somewhere high like 1000000, I'm still testing and just restarted after some changes in the code.
+If you try fuzz2 on FreeBSD 12-P4 (1 core, 8GB RAM) start somewhere high like 1000000, I'm still testing and just restarted after some changes in the code.